PKTwentyTwo/iso-shinjuku/README.md

 ## Setup
 The requirements to run the software can be found in /doc.

-## Usage
+## Command line interface
 To interact with a locally cloned copy of the database, run syncmd.py.
 It is a command line interface with commands suited for uploading components and compiling syntheses.
-Documentation of commands can be found in /doc/cmd, or by running the command 'help'
+Documentation of commands can be found in /doc/cmd, or by running the command 'help'.

+## Utility software
+iso-shinjuku also comes with a range of utility programs for finding glider syntheses/components, located in /util.
+Separate documentation can be found in /util/doc.
+These programs include:
+- getstarted.py - Randomly searches 12000 collisions with 2-5 gliders, then collides one glider with all of the results, saving the results of both searches to a text file.
+- downloadsynth.py - Can download syntheses from a Catagolue stdin symmetry, which is created by someone piping glider collisions into apgmera.
+More information can be found [Here](https://conwaylife.com/wiki/Tutorials/Catagolue_stdin_symmetry).